ynput/OpenPype/website/docs/artist_concepts.md

 #### (Publish) Instance

 A publish instance is a single entry which defines a publish output.
-Publish instances persist with the workfile.
+Publish instances persist within the workfile.
 This way we can expect that a publish from a newer workfile will produce similar consistent versioned outputs.

 ### Load